nmiguelmoura/RestaurantsAndMenus/README.md

 ## Run code
 The project is configured to run in a Virtualbox VM with Ubuntu, using Vagrant.
 All the necessary tools, like python, flask and sqlalchemy, oauth2client, requests, httplib2, are already installed in the VM.

-You need google client secrets and facebook client secrets json to proceed with login system.
-After you have both jsons, rename them to g_client_secrets.json and fb_client_secrets.json and put them in project folder /www.

 To run the code:
 - Install [Virtualbox](https://www.virtualbox.org/);